Andrew Jordan won six times in 2019, but, despite this, his drive isn’t safe

 “Do I think I deserved to win it this year?” says the 2013 champion.
 “Yes, I do.
 But I didn’t and it’s pointless looking back.
 I put up a really good season, had more wins than anyone” – six compared with Turkington’s five – “and I really enjoyed it, which I can’t say for every year.”

-Jordan and Turkington both won a race each at the Brands Hatch season opener in April, despite having just one day of testing under their belts in West Surrey Racing’s new BMW UK-backed 3 Series.
+Jordan won a race at the Brands Hatch season opener in April, despite having just one day of testing under their belts in West Surrey Racing’s new BMW UK-backed 3 Series.
 “That was down to [WSR boss] Dick Bennetts and the engineering team,” says Jordan.
 “I felt lucky every time I went to a race.”

 But next time out, at Donington Park, the 30-year-old was hit broadside through no fault of his own and ended up in hospital with bruised ribs.
-Meanwhile, Turkington took another win.
+Meanwhile, Turkington took a brace of wins.
 “To come back from that and win two races [at Thruxton], then another two at Croft showed where I’m at mentally,” Jordan says.
 “That was a big thing for me, not just in terms of the title.”

 Then two more big things happened.
 First, WSR was ‘punished’ for its success, as is the way in the BTCC.
 “At the halfway point, there was some ‘equalisation’, as they call it,” says Jordan.
 “We had our boost turned down and others got theirs turned up.
 I was frustrated.”